oracle-livelabs/database/tmm-run-sample-apps/adb-provision/adb-provision.md

 1. Ensure that you are connected to SQL Worksheet as administrator.

 2. Copy and paste the following code snippet to your SQL Worksheet to create the Accounts table with `account_id` as the primary key.
+Replace *&lt;password&gt;* by choosing a password for user department_spring.

       **Syntax**

       ```text
       <copy>
-      create database department_spring;
-      use department_spring;
+      CREATE USER department_spring IDENTIFIED BY <password> QUOTA UNLIMITED ON DATA;
+      GRANT CREATE SESSION TO department_spring;
+      ALTER SESSION SET CURRENT_SCHEMA=department_spring;
       create table accounts
       (
       account_id VARCHAR(10) not null,
       name VARCHAR(60) not null,
       amount decimal(10,2) not null,
       PRIMARY KEY (account_id)
       );
       insert into accounts values('account1', 'account1', 1000.00);
       insert into accounts values('account2', 'account2', 2000.00);